 House flies, or scientifically known as muse domestic, are known to be very good scavengers of all things not clean; the common house fly is most certainly despised by everyone.
-Known as “filth flies” the fly can carry an interesting array of very nasty diseases, here are the worst of the worst:
+Known as “filth flies” the fly can carry an interesting array of very nasty diseases.

 - Typhoid fever

-Seems to this writer, that the above list is enough to spur all of us to action!
-The list does not include the diseases transmitted to livestock!
+This list doesn’t even include the diseases transmitted to livestock!
 Have you ever seen a neighbor walking their pet and allowing the dog to defecate on a grassy plot and then KEEP ON WALKING?
 Well I have and every time I see this occur I do stop and say: Please clean up!
 And then add, would you like a bag to clean up with?
 Just because a person thinks that pet poop is harmless is never reason to continue the practice.
-Put it out there:

-Go back to the list, think about the list, think about your children, now do you want pet poop not cleaned up so it can lead to flies?
+Go back to the list of diseases, think about the list, and think about your children.
+Now, do you want pet poop not cleaned up so it can lead to flies?